December 13th, 2018

 Poetry ignites the cogs of my imagination in ways I forgot were possible.
 I love to write in irregular verse, but I lost my way a long time ago.

 Poems that don’t rhyme were my specialty as a child.
-I remember on the last day of term just before Christmas, probably in 1988, my wonderful cigar-breathed teacher Mr Barnes set the class an assignment – to write a poem about Christmas.
+I remember on the last day of term just before Christmas, probably in 1988, my wonderful cigar-breathed teacher Mr Barnes set the class some homework – to write a poem about Christmas.
 (It might have been 1986.
 He was my primary school teacher in second-year and fourth-year juniors, of my 1950’s built East Hertfordshire prefab school, that even had a quite small and tortuously underheated discreetly fenced off swimming pool!)

 So either at the age of nine or eleven I took the holiday homework very seriously.
 I waited very patiently for inspiration and just after a luxurious dinner on Christmas day, a quite loud argument was brewing between my father and my granddad.
 I wish I could remember how the argument began, and to be honest, I can’t even remember much about it all.
 It was something to do with a certain type of hand grenade used during the second world war, and how long many seconds it took for them to detonate.
 I was on the side of my granddad, he was probably more knowledgeable in my view, he had gone on a lot of long walks through unforgiving terrain as an army officer in Burma in the early forties.

 I didn’t dismiss my father’s arguments though, when not working he would spend a lot of time sitting in his chair reading his daily or Sunday express, or doing the crosswords, and there were plenty of historical books on the shelves.
 He was no fool.

 I started writing down words as the war of words settled into peacetime and I roughly wrote down my thoughts.
 Later on I got hold of my trusted penguin thesaurus and discovered grown-up words to replace my childish ones.